stevenkfirth/crossproduct/README.md

 ## Introduction

 *crossproduct* does 2D and 3D geometry calculations in Python.
 It builds on the [Shapely](https://pypi.org/project/Shapely/) package by including additional geometric objects (such as vectors, lines and polyhedrons) and by extending the geometric algorithms to work in 3D space.
-It also uses the [triangle](https://pypi.org/project/triangle/) package.
+It also uses the [triangle](https://pypi.org/project/triangle/) package and implements a number of the geometric algorithms previous available on the [website by Dan Sunday](https://geomalgorithms.com/index.html) (now available as a book).

 *crossproduct* is a Python package designed for applications with complex, small-scale geometries.
 It provides open source and well documented algorithms which can be easily understood and modified as needed.